alan-lawler/Weather/README.md

 # Weather

-This was a MVP for a weather analysis project using Dash and Plotly.
+This was a MVP for a weather analysis project using Dash, Plotly, Dash Leaflet, and Pandas.